‘The Young And The Restless’ Spoilers For Friday, June 8: Nikki Gets Blackmailed Plus New GC Living Situations

 Nikki (Melody Thomas Scott) hit J.T.
 (Thad Luckinbill) over the head with a fire poker.
 Since then, she’s desperately tried to keep a lid on the bubbling cauldron of secrets that she, Phyllis (Gina Tognoni), Sharon (Sharon Case), and Victoria (Amelia Heinle) shared.
-It’s been tough, but so far nobody has cracked.
+It’s been tough, but so far, nobody has cracked.

 However, now Nikki faces a stunning blackmail attempt from an unknown source, according to She Knows Soaps.
 It might not even relate to the whole fiasco with J.T., but then again, it could.
 A significant twist is coming, and these women will question everything about their situation.